The first rule of good shooting is always safety

-At this time of year, the topic of shooting ground game and/or low birds often crops up
+At this time of year the same old topic of conversation crops up at shoots far and wide - namely the shooting of ground game and/or low birds.

 Q: Are there any reasons, other than the obvious one — which is the safety of the beaters, dogs and Guns — that there is usually a “no ground game” rule on shoot days?